onflow/docs/docs/evm/cadence/vm-bridge.md

 Like all operations on Flow, there are native fees associated with both computation and storage.
 To prevent spam and sustain the bridge account's storage consumption, fees are charged for both onboarding assets and bridging assets.
-In the case where storage consumption is expected, fees are charges based on the storage consumed at the current network
+In the case where storage consumption is expected, fees are charged based on the storage consumed at the current network storage rate.

 ### Onboarding

 Since a contract must define the asset in the target VM, an asset must be "onboarded" to the bridge before requests can be fulfilled.

 Moving from Cadence to EVM, onboarding can occur on the fly, deploying a template contract in the same transaction as the asset is bridged to EVM if the transaction so specifies.

 Moving from EVM to Cadence, however, requires that onboarding occur in a separate transaction due to the fact that a Cadence contract is initialized at the end of a transaction and isn't available in the runtime until after the transaction has executed.

 Below are transactions relevant to onboarding assets: